oribarilan/me/content/about.md

 Hi, I'm Ori Bar-ilan!

+> *Give me coffee to change the things I can, and beer to accept those I can't*

 Welcome to my personal website.
 This is where I share my thoughts, projects, and experiences.

 ## What I Do